Piarre/MCCommander/README.md

 # IDE

-🚀 A personal CLI for me...
+🚀 A simple CLI to create Minecraft Servers

 ## ⬇️ Installation